Chemo-kinematics of the Milky Way from the SDSS-III MARVELS Survey: Results

 We also show these distributions using $R_{med}$ and $z_{max}$ in figure \ref{fig:rgal_feh_ages}, which allows us to look at a larger radial range with this local sample.
 Using $R_{med}$ and $z_{max}$ also allows the abundance gradient to be cleaned from the effect of ``blurring" (stars passing by the solar vicinity with high eccentricity) as opposed to ``churning" or genuine radial migration.
 If the initial [Fe/H] gradient of the interstellar medium is smooth, then scatter across the gradient through age is due to observational uncertainties, blurring (radial heating), and churning (radial migration).
 As expected we see slightly less scatter in the [Fe/H] gradient per age bin when observing $R_{med}$ as we remove the effect of blurring.

 When analyzing the metallicity distribution function (MDF) across the disk of the Galaxy \citet{Hayden2015} found more metal-rich populations in the inner Galaxy and that the shape and skewness of the MDF in the midplane of the Galaxy are dependent on location, where the inner disk has a large negative skewness, the solar neighborhood MDF is roughly Gaussian, and the outer disk has a positive skewness.
 Figure \ref{fig:rgal_mdf} shows the MARVELS MDFs for stars with maximum Galactic scale heights above and below 0.5 kpc.
 Here we again use $R_{med}$ and $z_{max}$, which cleans the MDFs from the blurring of stellar orbits compared to the MDFs of \citet{Hayden2015}.
 Similarly to \citet{Anders2014}, who also looked at the MDFs over $R_{med}$ ranges, we find that the MDF is broader in the inner regions when compared to the outer ones, which is in agreement with pure chemical-evolution models for the thin disk \citep[e.g.,][]{Chiappini2001} and predictions of the chemo-dynamical model of \citet{Minchev2013,Minchev2014}.
+We note that analyzing stars based on $R_{med}$ may only represent stars that are blurred to the solar neighborhood, which is likely biased towards older stellar populations relative to the in situ populations at those $R_{med}$.